akarealemil/fluxer-discord-migration/README.md

-# Fluxer <> Discord Migration Tool
+# Fluxer - Discord Migration Tool
-A tool to migrate your profile and servers from Discord to Fluxer.
+A tool to migrate your Profile and all Servers from Discord to Fluxer.

 This works as a self-bot so perform it at your own risk.
+You require your Fluxer User Token and Discord User Token to be able to operate this.

+## Dependencies
-You need Python installed, as well as all some other dependencies, you can run `pip install -r requirements.txt` to get any requirements installed.
+You need Python 3 installed, as well as all some other dependencies, you can run `pip install -r requirements.txt` to get any requirements installed.

-You also need to grab your client tokens from Discord and Fluxer to run the tool.
+## Running The Bot

-After all that faff is done, you can run `py main.py`
+After you set your tokens and install all dependencies, run `py main.py` and it'll guide you through all of the steps.

+## Features
+- Migrate entire profile
+  - Pronouns
+  - Profile Picture
+  - Banner (if available)
+  - Pronouns
+  - Bio
+- Migrate servers you own and don't own
+  - All Categories, Channels, Roles, Role Permissions
+  - All Emojis and Stickers
+  - Server Icon
+- Smart Match
+  - If you have an existing Fluxer server, you can use Smart Match to migrate your Discord server to the Fluxer server and it will match channel / role / category names and only add new ones.